MGQ-EX/Paradox/README.txt

 		EnableSaveDebug=	Changes How Paradox Loads Saves
 			False		Disables Displaying An Error Message When A Save Fails To Load (Default) True		Enables Displaying An Error Message When A Save Fails To Load

+		UseElementIcons=	Changes How Paradox Handles Element Icons In Database False		Disables Displaying Element Icons And Will Use Names Instead (Default) True		Enables Displaying Element Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects Elements Coded With Tag \ie[Element ID]

+		UseStatusEffectsIcons=	Changes How Paradox Handles Status Icons In Database False		Disables Displaying Status Icons And Will Use Names Instead (Default) True		Enables Displaying Status Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects States Coded With Tag \it[State ID]

+		UseJobChangePercents=	Changes How Paradox Displays Job Change Information False		Displays Information Using The Rank System (Default) True		Displays Information Using Dargoth's Percentage Chart *Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database

   #---------------------------------------------------------------------------
   # For Those Coming From 1.02 or later to 1.21 (Upgrading)